brighpoint/cars/README.md

 # cars
-This Repository if for Cars safety features enhancements
+#This Repository if for Cars safety features enhancements.
+#This Repository is also for new developments.